The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Introduction

 \section{Introduction}

-With the rise of integral field spectroscopy (IFS) data available in the scientific archives, astronomers can now study in great detail different objects and physical processes both in a spatially and spectrally resolved way in galaxies.
+With the rise of integral field spectroscopy (IFS) data available in the scientific archives, astronomers can now study in great detail different objects and physical processes (e.g. kinematics, ionisation, density, temperature, etc.) both in a spatially and spectrally resolved way in galaxies.
 However, the complexity of data analysis and interpretation has equally increased.
 This is particularly true for the study of the central parts of nearby galaxies, where multiple physical processes are occurring simultaneously \citep[e.g.][]{Bacon2001,Emsellem2004,Cappellari2011,Sanchez2012, CidFernandes2013,Bundy2015,Cazzoli2020,Lin2020,Venturi2021,GarciaBernete2021,Riffel2021,Peralta2023,ChamorroCazorla2023,AH2024,GarciaBernete2024,GarciaBernete2024b,Speranza2024,Zhang2024,HM2024,HM2025}, such as circular motions, shocks, star formation (SF) processes, and/or the presence and effect of an active galactic nucleus (AGN).
-All these processes can be studied through different tracers, such as molecular, ionised, or neutral gas, both in emission and/or in absorption depending on the used frequencies \citep[for AGN see e.g.][]{Cazzoli2016, Fiore2017, Fluetsch2019}.
+All these processes can be studied through different tracers, such as molecular, ionised, or neutral gas, both in emission and/or in absorption depending on the wavelength of observation \citep[for AGN see e.g.][]{Cazzoli2016, Fiore2017, Fluetsch2019}.